thatjp/happenin-be/NOTIFICATIONS_APP_SUMMARY.md

 ## 🎯 Overview

-I have successfully created a comprehensive notifications app for your Django Happin backend project.
+I have successfully created a comprehensive notifications app for your Django happenin backend project.
 This app provides a robust, scalable notification system that can handle multiple channels, user preferences, templates, and various notification types.

 ## 🏗️ Architecture